 Best Lodging for Family Ski Trips

-Do your research.
+I recommend you do your research.
 Look at the type of lodging the ski resort offers.
-This is another one of my Top Tips to Pick a Family Friendly Ski Resort.
+This is another one of my Top Tips to Pick a Family-Friendly Ski Resort.

-Ski-in, Ski-out–The most luxurious option though check out the valet services.
-Skiing requires more luggage and gear.
-See how the resort stores ski equipment for its guests too.
+Also, look at how the resort stores ski equipment for its guests, too.
 You will definitely need self-service laundry or an in-unit washer and dryer for wet coats and gloves.

-Free Standing Condo–I prefer to stay in a condo or other equipped rental.
-I need a washer and dryer for my family.
-Plus an equipped kitchen saves me money.
-To save some money, I bring my crock pot for hearty dinners after a day of skiing.
+Plus, an equipped kitchen saves me money.
+I bring my crock pot for hearty dinners after a day of skiing.
 Breakfast is a snap with instant oatmeal.
+We also enjoy for room to spread out.

 Winter Guide to Lake Tahoe